perrin-isir/xomx/xaio/tutorials/xaio_pbmc.md

 on `xd.uns["rank_genes_groups"]`, which must have been computed before.
 For each label, the initial selection coincides with the highest ranked features in `xd.uns["rank_genes_groups"]`.
+After the training, for each label, `feature_selectors[label]` is a binary classifier using only 10 features to discriminate samples with the label from other samples.

 ```python
 feature_selectors = {}